wptrainingteam/learn-wp-content/tutorials/fundamentals-02-custom-tables.md

 ## Cleaning up

 It's also possible to use the plugin deactivate hook to delete the custom table when the plugin is deactivated.
-To do this, you can use the `query` method of the $wpdb object, passing a SQL statement to delete the table.
+To do this, you can use the `query` method of the `$wpdb` object, passing a SQL statement to delete the table.

-Query will run any SQL query, but it's best to only use it for queries that don't insert or update data, as those functions include built in sanitization.
+`query` will run any SQL query, but it's best to only use it for queries that don't insert or update data, as those functions include built in sanitization.

 ```php
     function delete_table() {